-- A. Using the latest five years trade data, identify top 100 items at 6 digit HS level, to include the products already identified in the NTIS 2016: - i.
-Which are being exported to world markets where the import share the individual SASEC members are less than or equal to 20%); - ii.
+- A. Using the latest five years trade data, identify top 100 items at 6 digit HS level, to include specified low volume-high value products: - i.
+Which are being exported to world markets where the import share of the individual SASEC members are less than or equal to 20%); - ii.
 Where the exporting country unit value of exports is lesser than the importer country's unit value of imports.